 COVID-19 Health and Wellness Policies

 Madeira Camps value the health and safety of all campers and employees.
 As the Madeira School continues to navigate the impacts of COVID-19, we continue to update our protocols and practices.
-The Virginia Department of Health (VDH) has updated COVID guidance for schools for the 2023-24 academic year.
-Additionally:
+We are not requiring vaccination against COVID-19 for Summer 2024.

 Camper Attendance and Care of Mildly Ill Campers